Fast Power Curve Approximation for Posterior Analyses: Numerical Studies

-For analyses with credible intervals, we draw similar conclusions about the performance of our approach with Algorithms \ref{alg1} and \ref{alg2} as in Figure \ref{fig:power1}.
-Each blue curve in Figure \ref{fig:power2} took roughly 7 seconds to estimate since we must examine the intervals corresponding to two one-sided tests with posterior probabilities as discussed in Section \ref{sec:curve.alg}.
-Because sufficient statistics can be readily computed for this example, we did not consider the performance of our approach to power analysis with the approximation method in Algorithm \ref{alg3}.
+For this particular design prior $p_D(\boldsymbol{\eta})$, the power curves in Figure \ref{fig:power.pred} look similar to the power curves for Settings 1a and 2a in Figure \ref{fig:power1}.
+We therefore draw similar conclusions about the performance of our method with Algorithms \ref{alg1} and \ref{alg2} using the predictive approach as in Figure \ref{fig:power1} with the conditional approach.
+Each yellow and blue curve in Figure \ref{fig:power.pred} took approximately 10 and 20 seconds to estimate, respectively.
+These yellow and blue curves took longer to estimate than the power curves under the conditional approach because we used $m = 4096$ instead of $m = 1024$.
+Each red power curve took about 5 hours to estimate using parallelization with 72 cores.
+Because sufficient statistics can be readily computed for this example, we did not consider the performance of our approach to power analysis with the method for posterior mapping in Algorithm \ref{alg3}.
 We consider the performance of that approach in Section \ref{sec:ssd.6}.